amograo24/CPP-Practice/Ch3_Ex_and_St/doubts.md

-how does cout work? like does it convert everything into a string? doesn't seem to be doing that for boolean values. why does showboolalpha not work with setw whereas noboolalpha works
+how does cout work? like does it convert everything into a string? doesn't seem to be doing that for boolean values. why does showboolalpha not work with setw whereas noboolalpha works look at namespace std also

+explain setw, setprecision